 What is Inositol?

-What is Myo-Inositol?
+What is myo-inositol?

-Myo-inositol is a biologically active form of inositol and plays an important role in signal transmission and communication between cells in the human body.
-Myo-inositol is particularly important in the brain and nervous system.
+Myo-inositol is a biologically active form of inositol and plays an important role in signal transmission and communication between cells in the human body.In particular, Myo-Inositol is of great importance in the brain and nervous system.

-The Role of Myo-Inositol in Insulin Resistance
+The role of Myo-Inositol in insulin resistance

 Where does inositol occur in the body?

-Attention danger of confusion:
+Caution: Risk of confusion:

-inulin a natural fiber, is found in foods such as chicory, Jerusalem artichoke and onions.
-Like other fibers, inulin promotes intestinal activity and can thus counteract constipation.
-In addition, this natural fiber is occasionally added to baked goods, dairy products and fruit juices to increase their fiber content.
-You can find out more about fiber and the role it plays in our intestinal flora microbiome Article.
+Inulin a natural fiber, is found in foods such as chicory, Jerusalem artichokes, and onions.Like other dietary fibers, inulin promotes intestinal activity and can thus help counteract constipation.
+Additionally, this natural fiber is occasionally added to baked goods, dairy products, and fruit juices to increase their fiber content.
+You can find out more about dietary fibers and the role they play for our gut flora in our microbiome article.

-Inositol is a versatile substance that performs various functions in the human body.
+Inositol is a versatile substance that serves various functions in the human body.
 As a component of the phospholipids of the cell membrane, it plays an important role in the structure and function of cells.
-It is also involved in the formation of new cells and participates in the synthesis of lipids.
-Its function as a Precursors in the synthesis of the secondary hormone messengers gonadotropin-releasing hormone, TSH and insulin.It directly influences the hormone balance in the body.
-In addition, it acts as a secondary messenger in the nervous system and thus influences the activity of neurotransmitters.
-Overall, inositol is an essential component of our body and therefore plays an important role in human health and well-being.
+Additionally, it is involved in the formation of new cells and participates in the synthesis of lipids.
+Particularly interesting is its function as a precursor in the synthesis of the secondary hormone messengers gonadotropin-releasing hormone, TSH, and insulin.
+In this process, it directly influences the hormone balance in the body.
+Furthermore, it acts as a secondary messenger in the nervous system, thereby affecting the activity of neurotransmitters.
+Overall, inositol is an essential component of our body and thus plays a significant role in human health and well-being.

 Inositol can be found in these foods